wix-incubator/wix-code-docs/wix-table-reservations-v2/wix-table-reservations-v2/Reservations/guides/Introduction.md

 * Get information about existing reservations at a restaurant.

 ## Before you begin
-This API requires that:
+It’s important to note the following points before starting to code:
-* You install the Wix Table Reservations app.
+* You must install the Wix Table Reservations app.
-* You have at least 1 location configured in your Dashboard under [Business Info](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Fbusiness-info).
+* You must have at least 1 location configured in your Dashboard under [Business Info](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Fbusiness-info).

-To use the Reservations API, import `reservations` from wix-table-reservations.v2:
+* To use the Reservations API, import `reservations` from wix-table-reservations.v2:

 ```js
 import { reservations } from 'wix-table-reservations.v2';